codahale/lockstitch/design.md

   plaintext
 ```

-> [!WARNING]
-> This construction does not provide authentication in the public key setting.
-An adversary in
+**WARNING:** This construction does not provide authentication in the public key setting.
+An
-> possession of the receiver's public key (i.e. anyone) can create ciphertexts which will decrypt
+adversary in possession of the receiver's public key (i.e. anyone) can create ciphertexts which will
-> as valid.
-In the symmetric key setting (i.e. an adversary without the receiver's public key), this
+decrypt as valid.
+In the symmetric key setting (i.e. an adversary without the receiver's public
-> is IND-CCA secure, but the real-world scenarios in which that applies are minimal.
-As-is, the tag
+key), this is IND-CCA secure, but the real-world scenarios in which that applies are minimal.
+As-is,
-> is more like a checksum than a MAC, preventing modifications only by adversaries who don't have
+the tag is more like a checksum than a MAC, preventing modifications only by adversaries who don't
-> the recipient's public key.
+have the recipient's public key.

 Using a static ECDH shared secret (i.e. `ecdh(receiver.pub, sender.priv)`) would add implicit
 authentication but would require a nonce or an ephemeral key to be IND-CCA secure.
 The resulting